Aspartic Acid / D-Aspartic Acid (DAA)

 1

-DAA for Testosterone in Men — Topo 2009
+DAA for Testosterone in Men

-Initial RCT of D-aspartic acid 3,120 mg/day vs placebo in 23 men aged 27-37 with low baseline testosterone for 12 days.
-(Topo et al. 2009, Reprod Biol Endocrinol)
+Initial clinical trial of D-aspartic acid 3,120 mg/day vs placebo in 23 men aged 27-37 with low baseline testosterone for 12 days.
+(Reprod Biol Endocrinol)

 23 men with low-normal baseline T.

 DAA reportedly increased serum testosterone ~42% vs placebo.
-CRITICAL CAVEAT: small trial; specific population (men with low baseline T); short duration; subsequent rigorous trials in different populations have NOT replicated.
+Critical caveat: small trial; specific population (men with low baseline T); short duration; subsequent rigorous trials in different populations have not replicated.

 2

-DAA in Resistance-Trained Men — Willoughby 2013 NEGATIVE
+DAA in Resistance-Trained Men

 20 resistance-trained men (normal-to-high baseline T).

-PRIMARY ENDPOINT NEGATIVE: NO significant difference in testosterone or strength between DAA and placebo groups.
+Primary endpoint negative: NO significant difference in testosterone or strength between DAA and placebo groups.
 Important rigorous negative trial — substantially deflates DAA marketing claims for athletes.

 3

-DAA at Higher Doses — Melville 2017 NEGATIVE/HARM
+DAA at Higher Doses

 Resistance-trained men.

-PRIMARY ENDPOINT NEGATIVE — and HARM SIGNAL: 6 g/day DAA group had DECREASED serum testosterone vs placebo.
-Suggests DAA may DECREASE T at higher doses or in normal-T populations.
+Primary endpoint negative — and harm signal: 6 g/day DAA group had decreased serum testosterone vs placebo.
+Suggests DAA may decrease T at higher doses or in normal-T populations.
 The 'more is better' supplement marketing approach actively counterproductive.

 Side effects and drug interactions